dgaydukov/cert-aws/README.md

 ### TODO
-* https://aws.amazon.com/opsworks/stacks/faqs/ (and how it differ from beanstalk)
 * elastic network adapter vs network interface vs elastic fabric adapter
 * specify iam permission boundary
 * roll out new java app version into ASG (if we have single ec2 we can just ssh and put .jar there, but how to deal with ec2 fleet)